May 20, 2022 · Jeremy Razook

 - Build a custom audience based on your most engaged page fans to convert those raving fans into leads

-Custom audiences also include audiences that were once considered Connections targeting, which will no longer be available to marketers in mid-2022.
+Custom audiences also include audiences that were once considered Connections targeting, which are no longer be available to marketers as of mid-2022.
 These audiences include people who currently like or follow your page and people who responded to an event on your page.

 Each custom audience requires specific fields or actions to be defined, but the process is very simple and Facebook guides you through the process.

 You can also choose to exclude specific audiences from advertising via this feature.